Food Packaging With Polyolefin Shrink Film

 Once output exceeds 100 - 200 products per day companies should consider purchasing a shrink tunnel.
 Shrink tunnels often have a start-up cost of over $2000, but dramatically increase productivity.
 Our smallest shrink tunnel will shrink 10 - 15 products per minute or up to 700 products per day.
 Larger shrink tunnels can shrink thousands of products per day.

-Shrink Film - Polyolefin shrink film commonly comes in centerfnew rolls and shrink bags.
+Shrink Film - Polyolefin shrink film commonly comes in centerfold rolls and shrink bags.
 Each type of film offers advantages.
-Centerfnew shrink film is commonly used for use on medium to high speed machines.
+Centerfold shrink film is commonly used for use on medium to high-speed machines.
 Bags are great for use in low output operation because they only require one side to be sealed.
 I-Bar sealers are less expensive and more cost effective for companies on a budget and perfect for use with shrink bags.

 Call us if you have any questions about wrapping your products with polyolefin shrink film.